arananet/A600KB-PCBMembrane/README.md

 and https://arananet-net.kinja.com/instalacion-de-la-aceleradora-vampire-v2-en-mi-a600-c-1782458393.

 So after some trials and errors (more errors than trials) I finally fix all the errors, and make two boards, one boards its the keyboard pcb itself and the other is a tiny pcb that is used to plug into the A600 motherboard connector.
 The connection between the two board is made by a FFC/FPC flat 0.5mm cable.

+#### I make this available for the Amiga Community!
+AMIGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA!.

 # Note